Ambassador tiers: structuring a creator community

 Keep it simple and real

-Two failure modes.
-Too many tiers, or murky rules, and nobody understands the game, confusion demotivates.
-And hollow rewards, if climbing earns nothing that feels real, the structure is decoration.
+Two ways to break it.
+Too many tiers, or murky rules, and nobody understands the game; confusion demotivates.
+Or hollow rewards: if climbing earns nothing that feels real, the structure is just decoration.
 Few tiers, clear criteria, rewards that genuinely matter.

 Sources & notes